 In 2021, Nigeria joined the World Logistics Passport, a private sector group aimed at increasing the efficiency of global trade.

-In 2021, about 23.4% of Nigeria's GDP was contributed by agriculture, forestry and fishing combined.
-Nigeria is the world's largest producer of cassava.
+In 2021, about 23.4% of Nigeria's GDP was contributed by agriculture, forestry, and fishing combined.

-Until 2021, petrol was Nigeria's main import commodity, accounting for 24% of import volume.
+Until 2021, Petrol was Nigeria's main import commodity until 2021, accounting for 24% of import volume.

-As of January 2022, Nigeria is the host to 5 out of the 7 unicorn companies in Africa.
+As of January 2022, Nigeria hosts 5 out of the 7 unicorn companies in Africa.

-The World Bank stated in March 2022 that the number of poor Nigerians had increased by 5 million to 95.1 million during the Covid period.
+In March 2022, the World Bank stated that the number of poor Nigerians had increased by 5 million to 95.1 million during the Covid period.

 In April 2022, the second terminal of the Murtala Muhammed International Airport was inaugurated, increasing the airport's capacity to 14 million passengers per year.

-In June 2022, a massacre took place in the St. Francis Xavier Church in Owo, with the Government blaming ISWAP for the murder of over 50 parishioners.
+In June 2022, a massacre took place in the St. Francis Xavier Church in Owo, with the government blaming ISWAP for the murder of over 50 parishioners, but locals suspecting Fulani herdsmen's involvement.

-In August 2022, the Nigerian federal government renewed a contract for militant groups to guard oil infrastructure, leading to disputes over fund distribution.
+In August 2022, the contract for militant groups to guard oil infrastructure was renewed, leading to disputes among the groups over fund distribution.

-As of October 2022, over 41,600 lives have been lost to the Boko Haram and bandit conflict in Nigeria, according to the Council on Foreign Relations' Nigeria Security Tracker.
+As of October 2022, over 41,600 lives have been lost to the Boko Haram and bandit conflict, according to the Council on Foreign Relations' Nigeria Security Tracker.

 In 2022, Nigeria suffered 125 deaths from explosions at local, illegal refineries.

-In 2022, the Second Niger Bridge near Onitsha was largely completed, marking a significant improvement in Nigeria's transport infrastructure.
+In 2022, the Second Niger Bridge near Onitsha was largely completed, representing an improvement in transport infrastructure.

-When fully operational at the end of 2022, the rice mill in Imota, near Lagos, is expected to employ 250,000 people and produce 2.5 million 50-kg bags of rice annually.
+The rice mill in Imota, near Lagos, is intended to handle the corresponding processing at home, improve the balance of trade and the labour market, and save unnecessary costs for transport and middlemen.
+When fully operational at the end of 2022, the plant, the largest south of the Sahara, is expected to employ 250,000 people and produce 2.5 million 50-kg bags of rice annually.

 As of 2023, Nigeria's economy is classified as lower-middle-income.

-In the 2023 General Elections, the principle of religious and ethnic diversity in leadership was ignored when the candidate for the All Progressives Congress, Bola Ahmed Tinubu, a Muslim, selected another Muslim, Senator Kashim Shettima, as running mate.
+In the 2023 General Elections, the candidate for the All Progressives Congress, Bola Ahmed Tinubu, a Muslim, selected another Muslim, Senator Kashim Shettima, as running mate.

 On 29 May 2024, Tinubu signed into law an act readopting Nigeria, We Hail Thee, which was the country's national anthem from 1960 to 1978, as its national anthem, replacing Arise, O Compatriots.

-Nigeria was ranked 113th in the Global Innovation Index in 2024.
+In 2024, Nigeria was ranked 113th in the Global Innovation Index.

-Nigeria has sought the support of the International Atomic Energy Agency to develop plans for up to 4,000 MWe of nuclear capacity by 2027 according to the National Program for the Deployment of Nuclear Power for Generation of Electricity.
+Nigeria has sought the support of the International Atomic Energy Agency to develop plans for up to 4,000 MWe of nuclear capacity by 2027.

 In 2011, Citigroup projected that Nigeria would have the highest average GDP growth in the world between 2010 and 2050.

-By 2060, according to Pew Research Center, Muslims will account for about 60% of the country.
+According to a Pew Research Center report, by 2060, Muslims will account for about 60% of the country's population.

 Basketball is a team sport played on a rectangular court...